ADVANCED FUNDAMENTAL ANALYSIS OF SHARES

 Most of the fundamental investors, only rely on the few ratios to determine the valuation of stocks.
 Let us start with alternative methods of analyzing by using ratios.

-In this topic, we covered a few alternative methods to analyze the non-public company.
+In this topic, we covered a few alternative methods to analyze non-public companies.

-Retail investors are crazy to invest in IPO (Initial Public Offering) but they don’t know how to analyze the private companies before listed on the stock exchange.
+Retail investors are crazy about investing in IPO (Initial Public Offering) but they don’t know how to analyze private companies before listed on the stock exchange.

 Just look into the private company’s balance sheet, we don’t get it operating income, net income, or free cash flow statements.
 In this situation, we use some alternative methods to calculate the valuation of the company.